 The infrastructure behind this project is a sophisticated blend of physical and digital systems, engineered to bridge the gap between a physical commodity and a programmable on-chain asset.

-Regulated tank operators in key storage hubs — Jurong (Singapore) and Cushing (U.S.) — validate the physical oil.
+Regulated tank operators in key locallized storage hubs — validate the physical oil.
 Each tokenized barrel corresponds to a real, independently auditable asset, solving the custody challenge at the foundation of the system.

 For each validated barrel, a token is minted on Ethereum or a compatible blockchain.
 Metadata captures oil grade, storage location, and full ownership history.
 The token operates as a precise digital twin of the physical asset, immutably recorded on-chain.